tpurba/startup/Notes/CSSNotes.md

  Selector calls:
  .(name of class)- call a class
  #(name of id )- call a id
  attribute selector: Selects a body like p that has a certain attribute example being summary
+ Example: p.summary would be how you call the below code.
  ```
  p[class='summary'] {
   color: red;